hunterxcobby/100-days-of-code/log.md

 1. **Configuration Management and Automation:**
-   - Explored the concept of configuration management in the context of server infrastructure.
+   - learned the concept of configuration management in the context of server infrastructure.
    - Discussed the role of automation in server configuration management.
    - Introduced popular configuration management tools: Puppet, Ansible, Chef, and Salt.